ATTPC/Spyral/docs/user_guide/config/traces.md

 ## event_correct_ic_time

 Turn on/off the ion chamber time correction.
 Sometimes, the wrong beam triggers the event start in the AT-TPC.
 This can be corrected using the correlation between downstream silicon and the ion chamber. `true` turns the correction on, `false` turns the correction off.
+Note that the ion chamber-silicon coincidence is *only* applied when this parameter is set to true.
+Otherwise, the raw ion chamber signal is analyzed and *all* peaks found in that signal count towards the ion chamber multiplicity.
 This is only available to FRIB data.

 ## Important Note